hhvm/hhvm.com/_posts/2017-03-09-how-the-cyber-elephant-got-his-arm.markdown

 <img src="/static/images/posts/arm-pipeline-2.png" width="680" />

 Unfortunately, and perhaps unsurprisingly, the maintenance burden of having two lowering targets for each HHIR instruction caught up to us quickly.
-As the middle-end of our compiler, HHIR is frequently in flux.
+With over 600 opcodes in its instruction set today, HHIR does not easily admit multiple backends.
+Furthermore, as the middle-end of our compiler, HHIR is frequently in flux.
 HHVM engineers routinely create new HHIR opcodes, or modify existing ones, to accommodate new language features or to make performance improvements.
-Having to write two essentially identical implementations for each such IR opcode---with one in an assembly language that was foreign to most of our engineers---was a hassle which started to slow down our development.
+Having to write two essentially identical implementations for so many IR opcodes---with one in an assembly language that was foreign to most of our engineers---was a hassle which started to slow down our development.

 Our team did have continuous integration testing for the ARM simulator, which, in theory, would keep us honest and prevent us from regressing.
 However, as we